 Best for: Editors who want fast, accurate beat markers at an affordable price.
 The 3 free uses let you try before buying.

-Pulse Edit is a complete auto-editing solution.
-It includes everything Beat Markers does, plus automatic clip placement, speed ramps, zoom effects, and AI mood analysis.
+Pulse Edit Free is a complete auto-editing solution.
+It includes everything Beat Markers does, plus automatic clip placement and AI mood analysis.
+It works with all DaVinci Resolve versions, including Free, via OTIO export.

 - Everything in Beat Markers